Millions track the pandemic on Johns Hopkins’s dashboard. Those who built it say some miss the real story.

 So when Blauer and others began plotting a U.S. dashboard to complement the global tracker in March, they decided a simple tally of infections and deaths would not be enough to fully explain what the virus was primed to do to black, Latino and Native American communities.

 The team settled on three areas of additional information for each county in the United States.
-The first was health-care capacity — not only the number of intensive care unit beds and staffing statistics, but how people had access to the local health-care system, whether through private insurance or Medicaid.
+The first was health-care capacity — not only the number of intensive care unit beds and staffing statistics but also how people accessed the local health-care system, whether through private insurance or Medicaid.
 Next, they decided to add information on the demographics of each county, including a racial breakdown, unemployment figures and age distribution.

-The third focus was comparing county disease data against the state as a whole.
-The goal was to measure whether the virus posed an equal-opportunity risk, or whether all that historical baggage would determine who lives and dies.
+The third focus was comparing county disease data against the state’s as a whole.
+The goal was to measure whether the virus posed an equal-opportunity risk or whether all that historical baggage would determine who lives and dies.

-The U.S. map went live in mid-April, and was quickly complicated by inconsistencies in how different jurisdictions presented data.
+The U.S. map went live in mid-April and was quickly complicated by inconsistencies in how different jurisdictions presented data.

 The Centers for Disease Control and Prevention had just changed its guidance, suggesting that local health officials include probable deaths and probable infections in their counts.
 Some states did.
 Some didn’t.
-Sometimes some counties within a state would follow it, and others would chart a different course.
+Sometimes some counties within a state would follow it and others would chart a different course.

-“It’s one thing that this is not consistent globally, that Spain presents data differently from Indonesia, and Indonesia reports differently from the U.S.,” Gardner explained.
+“It’s one thing that this is not consistent globally, that Spain presents data differently from Indonesia, and Indonesia reports differently from the U.S.,” Gardner said.
 “The thing that’s crazy to me is how different the reporting is within a state in the United States, let alone state to state.”

-By then, Johns Hopkins, like the rest of the county, was on lockdown.
+By then, Johns Hopkins, like the rest of the county, was shut down.
 The tracker team — which now comprises dozens of professors, experts and students from multiple departments — coordinated via long Zoom meetings, emails and phone calls.

-“The first six and a half weeks, we were building the plane as it flew, and we were flying at supersonic speeds,” said Sheri Lewis, a member of Hopkins’s Applied Physics Laboratory working on the tracker.
+“The first 6 1/2 weeks, we were building the plane as it flew, and we were flying at supersonic speeds,” said Sheri Lewis, a member of Hopkins’s Applied Physics Laboratory working on the tracker.

 The U.S. map soon illustrated what anecdotal reports were suggesting: Minority communities were being hit hardest by the disease.

-In Washington, D.C., African Americans accounted for 74 percent of deaths, but 46 percent of the city’s population.
+In Washington, D.C., African Americans accounted for 46 percent of the city’s population but 74 percent of deaths.
 In Arizona, Native Americans — who make up about 5 percent of the population — accounted for 18 percent of deaths.
 And in South Dakota, where African Americans are less than 3 percent of the population, they represented 17 percent of coronavirus cases; other minority populations totaling around 16 percent of the population, including Latinos and Native Americans, made up 70 percent of cases.

 For Gardner, the U.S. map put a spotlight on inequalities that made the pandemic more heartbreaking.